Airman killed in motorcycle crash identified

 “Will was an outstanding member of Team Andersen and he will be deeply missed,” said Brig.
 Gen. Jeremy T. Sloane, commander of the 36th Wing.
 “We express our deepest sympathies to Will’s family and friends as we navigate through this difficult time together.”

 AAFB officials said chaplains, mental health professionals and counselors remain available and ready to assist those in need.
-For more information on Andersen AFB support services, please visit our website, www.andersen.af.mil.
+For more information on Andersen AFB support services, please visit the base website, www.andersen.af.mil.

 This is the fourth traffic-related fatality on island this year.
 The Guam Police Department is investigating possible factors leading to the crash.